liuffy/Sleep-Defender/README.md

 #### Important Algorithms

-One of the key features of the gameplay is the ability of certain enemies to hover towards the player if they fall within a specific distance to the player.
+One of the key features of the gameplay is the ability of certain enemies to hover towards the player if they fall within a specific distance to the player (in this case, 200 pixels).
 This is simply achieved by pushing close-by enemies (calculated using the Pythagorean Theorem) into a `chasers` array.
-Enemies in the `chasers` array will move towards the player through the calculation of unit vectors.
+Enemies in the `chasers` array will move towards the player based on a calculation made with unit vectors.

 ```javascript